Emam96/reading-notes/Class-01.md

 We are learning how to design and develop web pages, but what are those web pages anyway?

 >A web page (or webpage) is a hypertext document provided by a website and displayed to a user in a web browser.
-A website typically consists of many web pages linked together in a coherent fashion.
-The name "web page" is a metaphor of paper pages bound together into a book.
+A website typically consists of many web pages linked together coherently.
+The name "web page" is a metaphor for paper pages bound together into a book.
 The core element of a web page is one or more text files written in the Hypertext Markup Language (HTML).
 Many web pages also make use of JavaScript code for dynamic behavior and Cascading Style Sheets (CSS)                &nbsp;
  **Wikipedia**